Big-Life-Lab/PHES-ODM/metadata.md

 -   **preTreatmentDescription**: Describe the treatment that was performed

--   **childID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma seperated list of child samples.
+-   **childID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma separated list of child samples.

 -   **parentID** : If this sample has been pooled into one big sample for analysis this indicates the sampleID of the larger pooled sample